MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ### One-click start

-You can perform only one operation, select **F5** to start debugging, then the Teams Toolkit One-click start means that users only need to do one operation (pressing F5), then Teams Toolkit performs checking prerequisites, registering AAD app, registering Teams app, registering bot, starting services, launching browser, etc. in this command.
+You can perform only one operation, select **F5** to start debugging.
+The Teams Toolkit performs checking prerequisites, registering AAD app, registering Teams app, registering bot, starting services, launching browser, etc. in this command.

 ### Multi-target debugging